‘Hypnotica’ (Part Two) by Chris Mahon

 Read part one here.

-Each night, the flesh-and-blood bodies of dreamwrights fill the coma houses in Ibiza like stacks of wood, and their sleep-selves find their way to the other Ibiza, the one that exists in dreams.
-That mirror-city is the Yoshira, whose streets and buildings match the waking Ibiza only loosely.
+Each night, the flesh-and-blood bodies of dreamwrights fill the coma houses in Senkaku like stacks of wood, and their sleep-selves find their way to the other Senkaku, the one that exists in dreams.
+That mirror-city is the Yoshira, whose streets and buildings match the waking Senkaku only loosely.
 The Yoshira is where they make names for themselves.

 But the Yoshira is our place, a place for ghosts.
 I remember the first dreamwrights, the crude ones without masks who played simple songs.
 We laughed and took turns stealing their faces.
 They learned to wear masks to keep safe from us, but sleepwalking and insomnia still haunted the ones who stayed too long.
 Phantom limbs crippled the ones who broke bones in the Yoshira, and wasting hunger starved out the ones who tried to eat the chocolate in the shops.
 Then there were others who just never woke up.
 But the danger was all part of the allure for them, mixed in with the music that played at the parties that had become a legend in the waking world.